vre-hub/science-projects/README.md

 In order to re-run an analysis stored here, follow the following steps:

 - if you didn't already, create a IAM account following [this](https://datalake-rucio.docs.cern.ch/).
 It will authenticate you to the notebook service, Rucio and Reana.
-- log into the [Jupyterhub notebook](https://escape-notebook.cern.ch/) and into the VRE's [Reana UI](ADDDDDD LLIIINKKKKK TO VRE REANA) interface by using your IAM credentials.
+- log into the [Jupyterhub notebook](https://escape-notebook.cern.ch/) and into the VRE's [Reana UI](https://reana.cern.ch/) interface by using your IAM credentials. --> WILL CHANGE NEXT WEEK TO HAVE REANA VRE INSTANCE.
 - open a terminal on Jupyterhub and add your reana server and reana secrets via the `reana-client` following [this](https://datalake-rucio.docs.cern.ch/reana/).
 - clone the repo you are interested in.
 - run the `reana.sh` script